 Motor fuel tax and carbon tax for businesses that manufacture, import or sell fuel

-As announced in Budget 2023, carbon tax rates will increase annually effective April 1, 2023.
-See the carbon tax rate schedule on our carbon tax rates by fuel type web page.
+Carbon tax rates are set to increase on April 1, 2024.
+Find the carbon tax rate schedule on our Carbon tax rates by fuel type page.

 You may need to register to pay security or motor fuel tax and/or carbon tax if you: